zzmp/juliusjs/README.md

 ###### Features:

 - Real-time transcription
- - Use the provided vocabulary, or write your own
+ - Use the provided grammar, or write your own
 - 100% JavaScript implementation
  - All recognition is done in-browser through a `Worker`
  - Familiar event-inspired API
  - No external server calls

-### Quickstart
+## Quickstart

 ##### Using Express 4.0